skycoin/services/otc-watcher/README.md

 	}
 }
 ```

+Status 404 Not found is returned in case if address is not in watch list
+address is automatically added afterwards.

+Status 500 internal server error is returned if address cannot be added
+to watch list or other error occurred.

 The transaction hash and output index can then be used to create unique "deposit" ids for use throughout OTC.